ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Experiment

 \subsection{Results}

-\textbf{Probabilistic Distribution Alignment.} Table~\ref{tab:distribution_metric} presents the probabilistic distribution alignment of T2I models across concept categories and visual styles.
-All models show moderate alignment with human color perception, as indicated by PCC exceeding 0.60 for most concepts.
-Notably, for a given model, alignment is higher for Original concept than for its variants Visual state and Emotional, and higher for Clipart than for Natural imagery.
-Among all models, Sana-1.5 (4.8B) achieves state-of-the-art performance, especially on Clipart images, where it surpasses the runner-up, Flux.1-dev, especially based on the EMD metric.
-This indicates that Sana-1.5, despite its smaller parameter count compared to larger models like Qwen-Image, excels at mapping textual semantics to corresponding color distributions across all concepts.
+\textbf{Overall Performance.} Table~\ref{tab:distribution_metric} presents the probabilistic distribution alignment of T2I models across concept categories and visual styles.
+Overall, Sana-1.5, Flux.1-dev, and Stable Diffusion XL consistently rank among the top performers across most conditions.
+Notably, for a given model, alignment is higher for Original concepts than for their variants Visual State and Emotional, and higher for Clipart than for Natural imagery.
+Surprisingly, Stable Diffusion XL demonstrates exceptional performance on Visual State concepts, achieving the best EMD scores in both Natural and Clipart styles.
+Meanwhile, Stable Diffusion 3 stands out on Natural imagery, achieving the best EMD scores for both Original and Emotional concepts in this style.
+Among all models, Sana-1.5 (4.8B) achieves state-of-the-art performance.
+This indicates that Sana-1.5, despite its smaller parameter count compared to larger models like Qwen-Image (20B), excels at mapping textual semantics to corresponding color distributions across all concepts.

-\textbf{Deterministic Feature Alignment.} Table~\ref{tab:dominant_metric} presents the deterministic feature alignment of T2I models across concept categories and visual styles.
-Similarly, for a given model, alignment is consistently highest for the Original concept, followed by its Visual state and Emotional variants, and higher for Clipart than for Natural imagery.
-Most models achieve a $\Delta$Hue below 30$^\circ$, particularly for Clipart style in the Original concept, indicating their output closely matches the human-designated dominant hue.
-For Natural images, SD 3 and 3.5 demonstrate superior color fidelity, achieving the lowest $\Delta$Hue errors overall, which suggests a more precise grasp of the target hue than competing models.